maiyuxiaoge/learning_note/os.md

 - FIFO	is	simple	to	implement
   - Just	keep	pointer	to	next	frame	aser	last	loaded
 - But,	removing	oldest	page	not	generally	best
-  - Old	does	not	imply	useless;	may	s6ll	be	in	demand
+  - Old	does	not	imply	useless;	may	still	be	in	demand

-## OPT:	Op6mal	Page	Replacement
+## OPT:	Optimal	Page	Replacement
-- Op6mal:	replace	page	that	will	be	accessed furthest	in	future	(arrow	è points	to	frame)
+- Optimal:	replace	page	that	will	be	accessed furthest	in	future	(arrow	è points	to	frame)
 ![picture 6](images/395067bb30188816cf171d8c8e17ba01d28b7913641b1ba31fffe9537628284d.png)

 - OPT	incurs	6	page	faults,	1	beyond	obligatory
   - This	is	the	minimal	number	possible
-- OPT	is	op6mal,	but	not	realistic
+- OPT	is	optimal,	but	not	realistic
   - Requires	predicting	the	future
   - Useful	as	a	benchmark